kasio-project/KasioWatchfaces/README.md

 ## About the project

-**KASIO** is a collection of digital watchfaces inspired by classic Casio-style watches, developed for **Samsung Tizen smartwatches**.
+**KASIO** is a collection of digital watchfaces inspired by classic retro-style watches, developed for **Samsung Tizen smartwatches**.

 All watchfaces are packaged as **.wgt** files and installed manually using